Teradata/stacki-wiki/Mesos-Marathon-Zookeeper.md

 ```

 The slave post config:
-Same stuff, only do this is is_mesos_slave evalutes to True.
+Same stuff, only do this if is_mesos_slave evalutes to True.
 ```
 <post cond="is_mesos_slave">
 <!— dont’ start a master here —>